hongsuh7/hongsuh7.github.io/_drafts/smitten-2.md

 ---
 layout: post
-title:  "Is Smitten Ice Cream Really That Creamy?: A Mathematical Perspective, part 2"
+title:  "Is Smitten Ice Cream Really That Creamy?: Ising Model"
 excerpt_separator: <!--more-->
 ---

+## Ising Model

+We'd be doing the simulated annealing algorithm a disservice if we failed to give any mention to the Ising model.

 ## Probability Distributions